magicleap/developer-portal-docs/docs/guides/arcloud/arcloud.md

 - Co-present experiences – allows multiple users to experience the same digital content in the same place through shared maps and their spatial anchors.
 - Large spatial maps (>10,000m<sup>2</sup>) – without AR Cloud, each device has a limit of five Local Spaces of ~250m<sup>2</sup>.
 - Device access to an unlimited amount of [Spaces](/docs/guides/features/spaces/spaces-tool) – Magic Leap 2 devices can gain unlimited access to shared Spaces, as opposed to the 5 stored locally.
-- Textured mesh exports – export textured mesh scans of your Space in USD file format.

 ## Getting Started